Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 - Kansas State has played eight games, with four wins against the spread.

-- Kansas State's games this year have gone over the total in four out of eight opportunities (50%).
+- Kansas State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

 - This year, the Wildcats have turned the ball over 12 times, four more than the Jayhawks' takeaways (8).